BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 If you run this command, you will see nothing print to the screen.
 You should have produced two duplicate sequence files with `backup.` as a prefix.

 There are a few important parts of this type of loop structure syntax.
 The first, second and forth lines represent the main structure of the loop.
 In the first line, `filename` is a variable, meaning it represents the two files listed later. `$filename` refers to the variable in specified in the first line.
-You can specify whatever you'd like for the variable, but it should be somewhat descriptive for what the variable specifies.
+You can specify whatever name you'd like for the variable, but it should be somewhat descriptive for what the variable specifies.
 The arrows (`>`) at the beginning of the second, third and fourth lines indicate the shell is still expecting more commands, and `done` closes the loop.
 The third line represents the commands which will be performed across all selected files.

 Here is a loop which performs the same action, but is slightly more refined: